KaniuBillows/seasearch-docs/manual/api/vector_search.md

 }
 ```

-#### Parameter Description
+You can specify the following parameters for vector recall:

-- ${indexName}: The name of the index.
+- `${indexName}`: The name of the index.
-- field: The field in the index to test.
+- `field`: The field in the index to test.
 This field must be of type vector.
-- k: The number of most similar vectors to return, with default of `10`.
+- `k`: The number of most similar vectors to return, with default of `10`.
-- nprobe: The number of nprobe clusters, with default of `5`.
+- `nprobe`: The number of probed clusters.
+The default is `5`.
-- query_count: The number of tests performed.
-The higher this number, the more stable the results will be, with a default of 100.
+- `query_count`: The higher this number, the more accurate the results will be, with a default of 100.

+You can try adjusting the following vecotr index parameters to improve recall:

+-  `m`: The larger the value of `m`, the higher the accuracy, but it will also increase the computational complexity and memory usage.
+-  `nbits`: The larger the `nbits` value, the larger the encoding book, and the more accurately the original vector can be represented.
+However, this also means that more bits are needed to store each index, resulting in a lower compression rate.
+-  `k`: Represents the number of most similar vectors returned in each query.
+If k is too low, it may generate random errors, leading to an inaccurate evaluation of recall.
+-  `nprobe`: A higher value allows you to search for more clusters, improving the recall rate by expanding the search scope, but at the cost of increasing the query latency.

 ## Example of Using Vector Search